haibocharles/Smart-Inventory-Management-System/README.md

 The system includes a basic account module that allows users to:

 - register an account
-- log in to the system
+- log in to the system / log out to the system
 - edit profile information
 - change password securely

-This module helps simulate real-world user access and account maintenance scenarios.

 ### 2. Parts Management
 Users can manage part records in the system, including: